gre/gl-react/README.md

 - [x] gl-react-dom, DOM implementation
 - [x] gl-react-headless, Node.js implementation
   - [x] tests: 100% test coverage!
+- [x] gl-react-exponent, React Native via Exponent implementation
-- [ ] gl-react-native, React Native implementation
+- [ ] gl-react-native, React Native standalone implementation

 **The main remaining work of v3 is the React Native implementation**:

-The long term plan is to rely on [Exponent's WebGL implementation](https://docs.getexponent.com/versions/v11.0.0/sdk/gl-view.html) to implement the WebGL layer.
+We are relying on **Exponent's GLView** to implement the WebGL layer.
 The implementation is still very young and experimental (only implement a subset of WebGL), but as soon as this implementation guarantees a good conformance, the library should just work! **I encourage everyone to contribute to make Exponent WebGL implementation robust**, independently from the library you use at the end (Three.js / Pixi.js / regl / gl-react / whatever!).

-Here is the parts we would like to focus on solving in that implementation:
-- Support for framebuffers.
-This is fundamental for gl-react.
-- interoperability with React Native Image `source` prop (basically should support same format as a input for `gl.texImage2D`)
-- The WebGL implementation should be a standalone implementation that we can depend as a library (shouldn't requires you to use Exponent if you just use React Native).
-- interoperability with more "pixel sources" (Video, Camera, ...)

-**Other remaining topics:**
-- Flow type support: we are waiting the next flow version that should bring WebGL type support: https://github.com/facebook/flow/pull/2764 .
-- make inspector a Chrome plugin.
-- the Game of Life example, when inspected AND enabling snapshot capture, seems to memleak.
-- Node should expose a more generic escape hatch to use `gl` and do any WebGL stuff.
-The main problem is most WebGL libs are intrusive and alter the gl state (e.g. they don't expect to just draw in the current bounded framebuffer).
-- more than ~12 simultaneous canvas won't work in web, because WebGL don't allow that. an idea to workaround that is to implement a `<SurfaceContainer>`, a super surface, that discover the underlying Surface, and will position an absolute canvas that render all surface in one... we can use "gl scissor" for that. inspiration: `multi-regl`.
-- re-using fbo in the tree, is a complex idea which might be premature optim', but it might make sense in some cases.
-We can introduce a new prop in Node that says it should not hold its own Framebuffer copy (which make it non-cachable).
+To track the status of React Native implementation, please see https://github.com/gre/gl-react/issues/74

 ---